hector-torres/TwitterEventDetector/README.md

 of news-worthy event summaries that is generated in real-time as tweets are produced.
 As of now, this suite consists of the following applications:

+* The Tweet Collector
-* The Tweet Summarizer (_this application_)
+* The Feature Extractor (_this application_)
+    * Uses NLP tools to extract entities and features from tweet data
-* The Tweet Categorizer
+* The Newsworthiness Detector
-    * Once individual tweets are summarized, this application will categorize tweets based on (TBD) criteria.
+    * Compares extracted tweet features against a corpus of headlines, verified news tweets, etc., using machine learning tools to detect newsworthy “events”
-* The Event Visualizer
+* The Event Dashboard
-    * This will take event data and show it in a UI, with geolocation and tabular data viz.
+    * Shows detected events on a UI, plotting them on a map and showing them in a table in real-time